biskark/vim-ultimate-colorscheme-utility/README.md

 Installation
 ============
-Vim-Ultimate-Colorscheme-Utility can also be found at [vim.org](http://www.vim.org/scripts/script.php?script_id=4679).
+Vim-Ultimate-Colorscheme-Utility can also be found at [vim.org](http://www.vim.org/scripts/script.php?script_id=4679), but this should be avoided as github will always be more up to date.

-*Note: This repository is deprecated in favor of github.*

 ### via Pathogen, the preferred method